SarahLizDettloff/Mathematics/README.md

 Mathamatics is important in problem solving, understanding persception, and practicing logic.
 This journal consists of regular math practices created in Python version 2.7.14.

 # Volume of a Frustum
 This volume was first introduced in ancient Egyptian times.
-It is theorized to be the equation whic was used to originally build pyramids.
+It is theorized to be the equation which was used to originally build pyramids.

 # Hexadecimal to Decimal Calculator
 Hexadecimal is also known as base 16 since it is a numeric system which contains 16 numbers.
 It has a rich history for being used in ancient times, as well as being an essential concept in computer science in modern times.

 # Planck Constant
-Planck Constant is used as a foundational concept in quantum mechanics since it is the quantum of action in a phsyical constant.
+Planck Constant is used as a foundational concept in quantum mechanics since it is the quantum of action in a physical constant.
 Max Planck developed this concept along with many others that resulted in him winning the Nobel Prize in 1918.

 # Decimal to Binary Calculator
 Binary is a two base number system which is the simplest numeric system.
 Each digit represents a bit, which is why it is preferred by many computer engineers.
 Binary has a rich history that affected minds such as the philosopher Francis Bacon to the mathematician George Boole.